 2006 Romero was inducted into The National Women’s History Month with Generations of Women Moving History Forward for The First American Indian Television Channel and served on the United Nations Pasadena Chapter board.

-She has two adult children, graduates of Yale University and Berklee College of Music and an active grandmother of one.
+She has two adult children, graduates of Yale University and Berklee College of Music and an active grandmother of two.